CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-cytoscape.md

 See our [tutorial on using MZmine2](tutorials/americangutmzmine.md) for the FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/).

-## Page contributors
+### Page contributors
 Melissa Esposito (UCSD), Irina Koester (SIO, UCSD), Christian Martin (INDICASAT), Louis Felix Nothias (UCSD), Ivan Protsyuk (EMBL, Heidelberg, Germany).

-## Contribute to the Documentation
+### Join the GNPS Community !

 - For informations/feature request, please open an "Issue" on the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) GitHub repository.
-- To contribute directly to the GNPS documentation, fork the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) repository, and make a "Pull Request".
+- To contribute to the GNPS documentation, please use GitHub by forking the [*CCMS-UCSD/GNPSDocumentation*]((https://github.com/CCMS-UCSD/GNPSDocumentation)) repository, and make a "Pull Request" with the changes.